simonmichael/hledger/CONTRIBUTING.md

     -   and scalable (usable for all devs, easy to run and select, suitable for small/large modules/packages).

-    Here\'s the pattern (let us know if you see a better way):
+    Here\'s the current pattern (let us know if you see a better way):

     ``` haskell
     module Foo (